 It’s all virtual, interesting, and efficient – but it’s not necessarily for everyone.

 Wix offers more traditional customer support via support tickets.
 They also offer phone, email, chat, and knowledge base support.

 When you have a self-hosted WordPress website, you go to your hosting company for technical issues and Google/forums for other issues.
 I’ve reviewed a bunch of hosting companies and service levels/approaches vary wildly.

-Some companies like InMotion (review), Web Hosting Hub (review), SiteGround (review), and DreamHost (review) are independent companies that actively invest in customer service – and will help with more WordPress-specific issues than others.
+They are all independent companies that actively invest in customer service – and will help with more WordPress-specific issues than others.